-Notion offers a free Personal subscription to individuals wanting to organize their life, but it does have a couple of restrictions: Uploads are capped at 5MB and Notion doesn’t keep a record of the changes you make, so you can’t revert to an old version of a file should you delete something you later need.
-For $4 per month though Notion will keep all changes on file for 30 days and let you upload as much as you want.
+Notion offers a free Personal subscription to individuals wanting to organize their life, but it does have a few of restrictions: Uploads are capped at 5MB and Notion doesn’t keep a record of the changes you make, so you can’t revert to an old version of a file should you delete something you later need.
+For $5 per month though Notion will keep all changes on file for 30 days and let you upload as much as you want.

 If you aren’t interested in uploading files larger than a document, the Personal subscription is the way to go.
 Unlike rival note-taking service Evernote, there’s no limit on the amount of devices you can sign in on.
 You can create an unlimited amount of notes, which you can access on all the smartphones, tablets, and computers in your house, at work, and everywhere in between, without having to hand over a dime.

 But this hasn’t always been the case.
 There was a 1000 block — elements you add to pages to add text, tasks, attachments, etc. — limit for Personal subscribers until May 2020, when Notion switched to this new model.
-Users who reached this limit were left with no choice but to clean house, removing a block to create a new one, or punch in their credit card number to upgrade to the Premium Pro membership.
+Users who reached this limit were left with no choice but to clean house, removing a block to create a new one, or punch in their credit card number to upgrade to the Personal Pro membership.

-However, if it’s files you want to store, you really can’t beat the value the Personal Pro subscription provides.
+However, if it’s files you want to store, you really can’t beat the value the Notion Personal Pro subscription provides.
 For $4 per month you can store as many files as you want on Notion’s servers — again, these can be accessed from anywhere, on any device, at any time.
 You could upload 2TB of files, or more, tomorrow, at no added cost.
 Storing that same amount of data in Dropbox would set you back $10 per month.

 Best of all, Notion has opened up its API (currently in public beta) to all customers, regardless of whether they have a free Personal membership or a paid Personal Pro account.
 This lets you connect your Workspace to a tool like Zapier, which will let you create workflows.
 For example, you could set up a rule that forwards your Notion reminders straight to Slack so you can receive push notifications while out and about.